Autumn call is now closed – thank you to all who applied!

 • Jorma Laaksonen, Aalto University – Pattern Recognition, Machine Learning, Neural Networks, Computer Vision, Media Analysis

-• Leo Lahti, University of Turku – Data Science and Complex Systems
+• Leo Lahti, University of Turku – Data Science and Complex Systems (PhD student from the spring call)

 • Jaakko Lehtinen, Aalto University – Computer Graphics, Computer Vision, Machine Learning